IntelRealSense/RealSenseID-REST/README.md

 # ReadSenseID-REST

-This software is work-in-progress.
-It aims at providing REST and WebSocket interface to the RealSenseID library.
+This software aims to providing REST and WebSocket interface to the RealSenseID library.
+It is meant to be a kickstarter for projects that utilize RealSenseID with remote access.

 ## Pre-requisites